OctopusDeploy/blog/blog/2022-q1/jenkins-running-unit-tests/index.md

 ## Unit testing in Java

 There are many unit testing frameworks available for Java, but the [most popular](https://www.overops.com/blog/the-top-100-java-libraries-in-2016-after-analyzing-47251-dependencies/) is [JUnit](https://junit.org).
-You'll use the [RandomQuotes](https://github.com/OctopusSamples/RandomQuotes-Java) sample application to demonstrate JUnit tests running in a Jenkins project.
+You'll use the [Random Quotes](https://github.com/OctopusSamples/RandomQuotes-Java) sample application to demonstrate JUnit tests running in a Jenkins project.

 ### Installing the Jenkins plugin